postech-compsec/postech-compsec.github.io/pages/gallery.md

 ### Jan 23, 2025

-Prof. Seulbae Kim received an Excellence Prize in the "Student-Centered Teaching and Learning Model Competition".
+Prof. Seulbae Kim received an Excellence Prize in the "Student-Centered Teaching and Learning Model Competition" for designing and offering [CSED702C:
+Binary Analysis and Exploitation](/teaching/csed702c/2024fa).

 ![20250123-01](/assets/gallery/20250123-01.jpg){: .gallery}